crnormand/gurps/README.md

 Join us on Discord: [GURPS Foundry-VTT Discord](https://discord.gg/6xJBcYWyED)

-## We are converting to a new build process and the use of Typescript.
-The 'main' branch may become unusable in the near future.
-Once we complete the conversion, we will provide details on how you can use the new build.

-Until then, we will continue to develop 0.8.XX builds on the 'pre-release' and 'release' branches.

 ### If you are looking for the latest stable release, use the manifest URL above.

 [Current GCA Export version: 'GCA-7' 2/18/2021 / Current GCS Export version: 'GCS-5' 3/8/2021](https://drive.google.com/file/d/1vbDb9WtYQiZI78Pwa_TlEvYpJnR_S67B/view?usp=sharing)